edgexfoundry/device-sdk-go/README.md

         printXMLToConsole //notice this is not a function call, but simply a function pointer.
     )
 ```
-After making the above modifications you should now see data printing out to the console in XML.
+After making the above modifications, you should now see data printing out to the console in XML when an event is triggered.

 ## Built-In Transforms/Functions